il-bubli/MSWDNOV23/FINAL PROJECT/sc-bed-finalproject-env/README.md

-# PHP & MariaDB Development Enviroment Tester
+# Kahuna App

 ## Purpose

-This simple app will help setup a working enviroment for your final project.
-It will also check that PHP is working, and that a connection to the MariaDB database server can be established.
+An app to help clients register products and send tickets and to help agents manage the products and reply to the clients.

 ## Usage